ChenlizheMe/InfEngine/docs/learn/rendergraph-advanced.md

 Use `define(pipeline)` for frame policy, opaque and transparent Queue routes, Forward/Forward+/Deferred selection, layers, sky, and Effect mount points.
 Use `define_topology(graph)` for a custom target layout, a nonstandard GBuffer, a pass dependency outside the route DSL, or a new source-scoped semantic buffer.

+Keep the ownership chain in mind: the scene owns a RenderStack, the RenderStack owns the selected RenderPipeline and the ordered EffectSlots, the pipeline records topology on the Python RenderGraph builder, and `graph.build()` serializes that topology into a `RenderGraphDescription`.
+The native engine then compiles the description into a per-camera graph and reuses it across steady frames, keyed by the description's `source_revision`.
+The pipeline authors the topology; the engine executes it.

 The two methods operate at different levels:

 - `define(pipeline)` receives a `PipelineBuilder`.
 It validates domain ownership and compiles routes, intermediate images, resolves, and composition passes.